How Is Cardboard Recycled?

 Recycling cardboard should be straightforward and easy.
 There are a few things you’ll need to keep in mind, though.

-First, keeping the two types of cardboard straight isn’t necessary; most places don’t differentiate between corrugated cardboard (the three-layer cardbboard used in packing boxes and other heavier-duty cardboard products) and paperboard or chipboard, both of which are single layer, much thinner cardboard—like what’s used for cereal boxes or shoe boxes.
+First, keeping the two types of cardboard straight isn’t necessary; most places don’t differentiate between recycling corrugated cardboard (the three-layer cardboard used in packing boxes and other heavier-duty cardboard products) and paperboard or chipboard, both of which are single-layer, much thinner cardboard-like what’s used for cereal boxes or shoe boxes.

 Second, your cardboard needs to be in good shape.
 That means that it can’t be contaminated, coated, soiled, or wet.
 What does that mean?
 Food boxes, for instance, are often not recyclable, either because they have food stains (such as from oil or grease) or because they are wax-coated (such as with juice boxes or milk containers).
 Similarly, soiled or otherwise dirty cardboard often can’t be recycled, and many cardboard recycling centers won’t take cardboard if it is wet, as it’s more likely to disintegrate.